Trigger Warning: Mentions of SV

-Ever since Bill Bryson found success with his writing in the late 90’s, there has been a surge in trail memoirs.
+When Bill Bryson found success with his writing in the late 90’s, there was a surge in the number of trail memoirs published.
 Then in 2012, when Cheryl Strayed released Wild, the doors opened for women in the genre.
-A few days ago I finished reading Girl In The Woods by Aspen Matis.
-She is an up and coming writer whose debut memoir was released a few months ago.
+A few days ago I finished reading the memoir Girl In The Woods by Aspen Matis.
 It follows her experience hiking the Pacific Crest Trail in 2008 after being raped on her second night of college.
-She turned to the trail to find something that she had lost that night and every moment after when another person in her life let her down.
+She turned to the trail to find something that she had lost that night and every moment after when another person in her life refused to believe her.

 What is it about the wilderness that attracts those who are searching for something?
 Maybe part of it’s that the wild surrounds them with art.
 Art is made to make us feel something, it changes us.
 We take pictures and paint landscapes, then put them up in galleries for people to experience.
 But what if the process of creating is not the only art; let’s say that the subject, untouched, unaltered, is also art.
 Step out from behind the camera, put the paintbrush down, walk into the woods and be consumed by the natural art of the world.
 That feeling you get when you breathe in fresh air, when you stand at the top of a mountain overlooking a valley of trees; that is art.
 It makes you feel.
 It makes you see the world a little differently.